ljt629ubc/MICB475_24W1_Team_14/README.md

 - Current title is too proposal-y, not taking into consideration we didn't just develop the model but applied it too
 - No word limit, no page limit.
 Typically 15-25 pages, double-spaced.
 Keep concise as you can!

-General Questions:
+**General Questions:**

-Question: How should we discuss bubble plot?
+**Question**: How should we discuss bubble plot?
-Answer: We should say we weren't able to validate but still tested the model.
+**Answer**: We should say we weren't able to validate but still tested the model.
 Mention dosage limitation (include graph Michael made in supplemental if you want).

-Question: What is our big takeaway?
+**Question**: What is our big takeaway?
-Answer: Takeaway is we built a model that still needs to be validated and tested further.
+**Answer**: Takeaway is we built a model that still needs to be validated and tested further.
 You should suggest ideas on how to validate better: having dataset with similar radiation, change ML validation control from All ASVs to 9 random ASVs, sample size discrepency.
 Don't need to go into how to test better necessarily.

-Question: Can we discuss if this is a good or bad method for making a model?
+**Question**: Can we discuss if this is a good or bad method for making a model?
-Answer: Methodology is strong so we cannot say this.
+**Answer**: Methodology is strong so we cannot say this.
 Limitations were with dataset itself.